kgisl/pythonFDP/lab/InsertSortTDD.md

 1. Use a set of playing cards and demonstrate how they actually know **insert_sort** already
 	2. Ask for a video contribution for **mergesort** since there is good one available on the web.
 Ask them to be creative and make it engaging video, unlike mine below!
 		3. Sample is available at http://j.mp/compareSort
-2. Use repl.it - form a list containing some random numbers of their choice.
+2. Use repl.it  or pythonanywhere (even better since it comes with Unix shell prompt as well) - form a list containing some random numbers of their choice.
 	3. Use alist.pop() and alist.insert alternatively and manually ask them to sort their own list using the insertsort technique
 	4. There is a piece of code that they have to write to reflect what they are doing in their head
 	5. SPOILER ALERT! - http://bit.ly/manInsert